Skip to main content

 Those categories only light up when you buy through Capital One Entertainment (capitalone.com/entertainment), not through Ticketmaster direct.
 So if the event is also listed on Capital One Entertainment, routing your purchase through there gets you the presale access *and* the category bonus.

-If it's not listed there, buy on Ticketmaster with your CapOne card and take the standard card earn — usually 1× or 2× depending on the product.
+If it's not listed there, buy on Ticketmaster with your CapOne card and take the standard card earn, usually 1x or 2x depending on the product.

 For what it's worth, 8% on Savor is probably the best concert-earn rate on the market right now.
-Amex Gold tops out at 4× on dining.
-Chase Sapphire Reserve does 3× on travel and dining.
+Amex Gold tops out at 4x on dining.
+Chase Sapphire Reserve does 3x on dining.
 Nothing else puts 8% on concert spend as a standing category.

 The redemption side

-Separate from the presale mechanic, Capital One Entertainment is also where you can redeem Venture / Venture X / VentureOne miles on tickets at a fixed 0.8 cents per mile.
+Separate from the presale mechanic, Capital One Entertainment is also where you can redeem Venture, Venture X, and VentureOne miles on tickets at a fixed 0.8 cents per mile.

 That's not a great rate on paper.
-Transfer partners push Venture miles to ~1.85 cpm on good award bookings.
-But CapOne Entertainment carries packages that don't have cash-equivalent pricing at all: meet-and-greets, CFP tailgate + ticket stacks, exclusive artist experiences, F1 hospitality.
-On those, the 0.8 cpp denominator is meaningless because there's no alternative path to the same seat.
+Transfer partners push Venture miles to roughly 1.85 cents per mile on good award bookings, though I'd treat any single cpp figure as a ballpark rather than gospel (the published valuations from The Points Guy and Frequent Miler are directional, not a promise).
+But CapOne Entertainment carries packages that don't have a cash-equivalent price at all: meet-and-greets, CFP tailgate plus ticket stacks, exclusive artist experiences, F1 hospitality.
+On those, the 0.8 cpp denominator is meaningless, because there's no other path to the same seat.
+If you want the full method for sizing up a redemption like this, here's how to calculate cents per mile on points auctions.

 The math on when CapOne Entertainment beats transferring miles gets its own treatment in the 0.8 cpp trap post.
 For anyone sitting on a Venture X balance wondering what to do with it, that redemption lane deserves a real look.